 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [Ref 9].

-Telephone Identity: An identifier associated with an originator of a telephone call.
-In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.
+Subordinate CA (SCA): A CA whose public-key certificate is issued by another (superior) CA.

 Telephone Number Assignee (TN Assignee): Entity (e.g., enterprise, service provider, VoIP Provider, Over the Top Provider, hosted/cloud communications provider, etc.) that has been given the authority to use TNs by virtue of having been directly assigned these TNs by an authorized Telephone Number Service Provider.
-In the context of toll-free numbering resources, a TN Assignee is an entity that has been assigned the use of the TN by a RespOrg.
-This definition also applies to Toll-Free Number Assignees (TFN Assignee).
-RespOrgs (see Responsible Organization above) are the only parties who assign, manage and administer Toll-Free numbers in the SMS/800 Toll-Free Number Registry.
+In the context of Toll-Free numbering resources, a TN Assignee is an entity that has been assigned the use of the TN by a RespOrg.

-Telephone Number Service Provider (TNSP): SP that has been formally assigned TNs by the national numbering authority (e.g., NANPA).
-A TNSP may assign a subset of its TNs to a business entity (aka TN Assignee), to be used as Caller ID for calls originated by the business entity.
-TNSPs can also serve in the role as OSP or TSP.
-This definition also applies to Toll-Free Number Service Providers (TFNSP).
-RespOrgs (see Responsible Organization above) are the TFNSPs, the only parties who assign, manage and administer Toll-Free numbers in the SMS/800 Toll-Free Number Registry.
+Telephone Number Service Provider (TNSP): An entity that is authoritative over a set of telephone numbers, and that can delegate a subset of those telephone numbers to another entity to attest for signing.
+In the context of this document a TNSP is a SHAKEN entity that is authorized by the STI-PA to obtain STI certificates from an STI-CA. Ultimately the entities entitled to obtain STI Certificates will be defined by the STI-GA.

 Terminating Service Provider (TSP): The SP whose network terminates the call (i.e., serving the called party).
 The TSP performs the SHAKEN Verification function.

-Trust Anchor: An established point of trust (usually based on the authority of some person, office, or organization) from which a certificate user begins the validation of a certification path.
-The trust anchor is a combination of a trusted public key and the name of the entity to which the corresponding private key belongs [Ref 9].
+Toll-Free Application Server (TFAS): The real-time database systems (e.g. Service Control Point, routing engine, etc.) in the Exchange Carrier network that contain routing instructions downloaded via the Toll-Free Number Registry.

-Trust Anchor CA: A CA that is the subject of a trust anchor certificate or otherwise establishes a trust anchor key.
-See also Root CA and Trusted CA [Ref 9].
+Toll-Free Number Administrator (TFNA): An entity that is authoritative over the assigning, reserving and releasing of TFNs for public use.

-Trusted CA: A CA upon which a certificate user relies for issuing valid certificates; especially a CA that is used as a trust anchor CA [Ref 9].
+Toll-Free Number Registry (TFNR): The main administrative support system of Toll-Free service.
+It is used to create and update subscriber Toll-Free records that are then downloaded to Service Control Points (SCPs) for handling subscriber’s Toll-Free calls.
+The system is also used by RespOrgs to reserve and assign TFNs.

-Trust Model: Describes how trust is distributed from Trust Anchors.
+Toll-Free Routing Database (TFR-DB): See also Toll-Free Number Registry.

 VoIP Entity: A non-STI-authorized customer entity that purchases (or otherwise obtains) delegated telephone numbers from a TNSP.